The 5 Best Ways to Collect Rent

-The two most important factors for a landlord are ensuring your property and its value is protected, and making sure you’re getting paid in a timely, efficient manner.
+The two most important factors in managing a property are ensuring its value is protected and maximised, and making sure rent is paid in a timely, efficient manner.
 With so many ways to collect rent payment, it can be difficult to decide which system works best for you.

-The best landlord rent collection method will depend on a few different factors.
-Are you familiar with online banking and open to using technology?
-Do you prefer cash, cheque, or otherwise?
-Are you located near the property, and if so, would you like regular interaction with your tenant?
-On the other hand, do you prefer a hands-off approach, allowing a property management company to handle the admin instead?

 Bank Deposit